 The only difference between an indoor pond and an outdoor pond is size and location.
 Indoor ponds can be as small or as large as space allows.
 The size of the pond and its function will determine its overall construction.
 A waterfall pond can also be constructed.

-Indoor ponds can be made from nearly anything including rubber containers, plastic pots or storage bins, toddler swimming pools, glass aquariums, etc. You should avoid using metal or wooden containers unless you use a liner.
+Indoor ponds can be made from nearly anything including rubber containers, plastic pots, storage bins, toddler swimming pools, glass aquariums, etc. You should avoid using metal or wooden containers unless you use a liner.
 Basins or plastic washtubs make exceptional choices for smaller indoor ponds.

 Piled up stones and plants can be incorporated along the edges of the pond to help conceal the container.